 Smart TVs are becoming more and more common in our houses and in the tech marketplace.
 If you threw a rock at a TV display, you’re more likely to hit a smart TV than a regular LED TV.
 But, please don’t throw rocks at TVs in stores.
 The point is that most TVs produced these days are smart TVs to some extent.
 But what about TVs made a few years ago?
 Those might not be smart TVs in the technical sense.
 So, if you’re asking, “How do I know if I have a smart TV?” we have some answers.

 If you bought your TV in the last five years, chances are you have a smart TV.
-If you’re not sure, check for a network cable (or CAT5) plug in the back.
+If you’re not sure, check for an ethernet cable (or CAT5) plug in the back.
 That’s a dead giveaway.
 Also, a network option in your TV’s menu is a good clue.
 And, if Roku or Fire TV is in the name, you have a smart TV.

-I like to focus on internet connectivity when it comes to determining whether or not a TV is “smart” or not.
+I like to focus on internet connectivity when it comes to determining whether a television is “smart” or not.
 All other things considered, if your TV can’t connect to the internet, it won’t have smart TV features and functionality right out of the box.
+This is what a smart TV is meant to do.

 So, in my opinion, the main difference between a smart TV and a regular LED TV is the ability to connect to a network.
-It also happens to be, under almost all circumstances, the easiest thing to check for.
+It also happens to be, under most circumstances, the easiest thing to check if you have.

 What’s the name of your TV?

 The name of your TV is actually the best place to start.
-As I mentioned above, if you’ve purchased a tv that says Roku or Fire TV in the name, you have a smart TV.
+As I mentioned above, a television that says Roku or Fire TV in the name signifies that you have a smart TV.
 That’s because the manufacturers of these TVs intend for the users to connect to the internet and use one of those services.

 You won’t find a Roku or Fire TV branded television that isn’t able to connect to a network.

-Having a Roku or Fire TV branded smart TV is the same as having a regular TV with an external streaming device connected to your TV’s HDMI port.
+Having a Roku or Fire TV branded smart TV is the same as having a regular television with an external streaming device connected to your TV’s HDMI port.

-Other methods of checking for a smart TV
+Other ways to check for a smart TV

 It doesn’t necessarily mean that the TV supports those functions natively out of the box.
 Some remotes will allow you to map buttons to certain functions, such as launching apps like Netflix.